Sheaf Of Wheat Chandelier

 Other versions: This Sheaf of wheat chandelier exists in several variations.
 3, 5, 7 and more bulbs.
 Also produced as wall lamps, floor lamps and table lamps.
 They are all gold painted or gilded.

-These type of lamps were made for a very long time by many companies.
+These type of tole-ware chandeliers were made for a very long time and by many companies.
 The original antiques uses real candles.
 Today you can find them new and also made in China.
+They are all gold painted or gilded.

-Often said that the origin is French and the name Coco Chanel is mentioned often, but she got nothing to do with it.
-Coco Chanel had a table in this style in her apartment in Paris, France.
+Often said that the origin is French and the name Coco Chanel is mentioned often, but it is most likely Italian.
+Coco Chanel had a small table in this style in her apartment in the Rue Cambon in Paris, France in the early 1960s.

 Often named “ear of corn chandeliers”, but corn is maize.